net-lisias-kspu/Historian/README.md

 * `<Scientists>` List of just the scientists in the current vessel's crew.
 * `<Tourists>` List of just the tourists in the current vessel's crew.
 * `<PilotsList>, <EngineersList>, <ScientistsList>, <ToursistsList>` As above but formatted as a vertical bullet list of names rather than comma separated.
+* `<PilotsShort>, <EngineersShort>, <ScientistsShort>, <TouristsShort>` As `<CrewShort>` but filtered to single trait.
 * `<Target>` Name of currently targeted vessel or body (if any)
 * `<LaunchSite>` If KSCSwitcher is installed will display the name of the current active space center (e.g. _Cape Canaveral_).
 If not then _KSC_ is displayed.
 * `<Custom>` The current value of the Custom Text.
 You can set this value using the configuration window.
 If custom text is not persistent (default), it will be cleared after the next screenshot.

 Note that all placeholder values are case-sensitive.

+† Note for Earth calendar dates the game calculates the displayed clock date using fixed 365 day years taking no account of leap years.
+Kerbal Alarm Clock calculates based on days since start date and takes account of leap years.
+RSS only shows the planets in the correct relative locations for an historical date if leap years are accounted for.
+The different `<Date>` and `<DateKAC>` tags allow you to choose which of these calendar schemes you wish to use.

 ##### Situation Text